PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 - Integer
 - Default: 0

-Limit the maxmium number of simultaneous DoT probes the Recursor will schedule.
+Limit the maximum number of simultaneous DoT probes the Recursor will schedule.
 The default value 0 means no DoT probes are scheduled.

 DoT probes are used to check if an authoritative server's IP address supports DoT.